philiplackmaker/portfolio-2018/src/pages/blog/15-08-2018/index.md

 - I found this [post](https://codebushi.com/using-gatsby-image-version1/) really useful to understand how to get images to work
   <br><br>

-3 years ago I could not code but working closely with developers at ustwo I started to understand the principles of development, this made me want to learn.
-The way I understood development was doing a General Assembly HTML/CSS course this really helped me grasp development.
+Three years ago I had little understanding of how to code but working closely with developers at ustwo I started to understand the principles of development.
+This made me want to learn.
+I took a course in front-end development at General Assembly and this really gave me the grounding to start building things.
 <br><br>
 Now with this mountain of knowledge and the fact, my personal website was non-existent I built my first portfolio site from scratch.
 Let’s say my first site was basic but it worked.
 [You can read more about it on my Medium post](https://medium.com/@phillackmaker/2015-resolution-3eafe76044c2)
 <br><br>
 ![Old Website](old-webiste.png)
 <br><br>
 The problem with this site was it was a pain to make changes to.
 The site was hard-coded so if I wanted to make a change I would have to do it on every page nothing was built programmatically.
-It did its job but it was time for it to retire the site.
+It did its job but it was time for it to be retired.
 <br><br>
 Fast forward to today well actually about 4 months ago I decided to embark on building a new site.
 There were some driving factors to this; some new projects that I want to show, I want to focus more on the process and learnings and less on the visual output and finally, I wanted to challenge my technical understanding.
 <br><br>
 My first step was to whip up a design I wanted to create a lean system as I know I tweak and change it within the browser.
-The design system was simple 3 colors, two typefaces (Saliec and GT-Super) and the 'doodle design element'.
+The design system was simple 3 colours, two typefaces (Saliec and GT-Super) and the 'doodle design element'.
 <br><br>
 ![New Website design](website-design.png)
 <br><br>